The following courses are available:

-We have good research and teaching facilities based in the Henry Wellcome Building and Maurice Shock Building which include two large computer laboratories and a psychometric test library.
+We have good research and teaching facilities which include two large computer laboratories and a psychometric test library.
 For more specialised research we have a virtual reality laboratory, three laboratories for visual perception and tracking of eye movement, a Judgement and Decision Making Laboratory and an EEG laboratory.

 Our degrees are accredited for the Graduate Basis for Chartered Membership of the British Psychological Society (the professional body for psychologists) which is also situated in Leicester and maintains close links with the School of Psychology.
 Students will get the Graduate Basis for Chartered Membership of the BPS on all the courses we offer provided they obtain at least a lower second class (2.2) honours degree.